-Family 'disgusted' killer doctor wore earplugs during sentencing
+Family 'disgusted' killer Dunedin doctor wore earplugs during sentencing

 Skantha had bragged to a teenage friend that no-one would have survived the stabbing and demonstrated how he had executed Amber-Rose, before later toasting marshmallows while he burned his bloodied clothes.

-Justice Gerald Nation said the doctor's behaviour in the aftermath showed an arrogance and Ms Rush said that was reinforced by his behaviour at sentencing.
+Justice Gerald Nation said the doctor's behaviour in the aftermath showed an arrogance and Rush said that was reinforced by his behaviour at sentencing.

 "It proves he doesn't care about what he's done," she said.